nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ##### Set contact divider position: `setdividerc`

 Sets the position of the contact divider.
-The note divider is the divider separating the contact and others user interface.
+The contact divider is the divider separating the contact and others user interface.

 Format: `setdividerc Position`